 Cancellations are a bummer but sometimes they’re unavoidable.
 Now more than ever it has become apparent how important this kind of coverage is.
 Those who were covered at the start of the pandemic were at least able to recuperate some of their emergency travel costs.
 You don’t want to have to fork out for something as basic as bad weather.

-Emergency costs can extend beyond sudden pandemics and natural disasters – you should also consider the political stability of the countries you are visiting.
+Emergency costs can extend beyond sudden pandemics and natural disasters.
+You should also consider the political stability of the countries you are visiting.
 Some places might have tensions bubbling below the surface that are hidden from tourists.
 Emergency coverage takes care of you in case you need to get home fast.

 Here is a quick rundown of our favorite insurance providers for digital nomads.
 Each offers something a little different – from medical coverage to gadget insurance.

-What Are The Best Digital Nomad Travel Insurance Companies?
+Best Digital Nomad Insurance

 The amount of travel insurance companies on the market is overwhelming.
 In my opinion, I have found it difficult to sort through the viable options.
 It wasn’t until I started trying out different travel insurance companies for different trips that I started to figure out which companies are legitimate and work well for my travel style.